-The next question is about the endpoint, what was measured, and is it important to me?
-The news article talked about metabolic rate, and said the findings suggested that red pepper extract would lead to a weight loss of a pound of fat over 30 days.
+The next question is about the endpoint: What was measured and is it important to me?
+The news article talked about the metabolic rate and said the findings suggested that red pepper extract would lead to a weight loss of a pound of fat over 30 days.

 We don’t know if that metabolic change would be sustained over 24 hours, much less over a month.
-And, that business about metabolic rates leading to weight loss—it’s smoke and mirrors.
+That business about metabolic rates leading to weight loss is smoke and mirrors.

-The authors jumped from metabolic rates to weight loss based on 50-year-old data that’s led to the so-called 3,500 calorie rule—3,500 calories lacking equals one pound of weight loss, and 3,500 calories extra leads to one pound of weight gain.
+The authors jumped from metabolic rates to weight loss, a conclusion based on 50-year-old data that led to the so-called 3,500 calorie rule—3,500 calories lacking equals one pound of weight loss, and 3,500 calories extra lead to one pound of weight gain.